aammya8/TREND-Magazine-Website-Sample/README.md

 Built using:

 - Front-end library: React
+- Email routing: Node and Express
 - CSS framework: React-bootstrap
 - CSS animations library: Animate.css

-In the /personal-portfolio, you can run:
+In the /portfolio-TREND-1 directory in terminal you can run:

 ### `npm start`